Scientific Name

 Established Senecios are extremely drought tolerant.
 They need some water during the summer but do not leave the soil wet for prolonged periods.
 Allow the soil to dry out between waterings in winter when they are somewhat dormant.
 Since they are growing in sandy soil, nutrients need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.

 Plants can be divided or repotted in early spring.
-If you are growing them in containers, they enjoy spending the summer outdoors.
-Wait until there is no danger of frost and move them back indoors in the fall.
+If you grow them in containers, they enjoy spending the summer outdoors.
+In the fall, wait until there is no danger of frost before moving them back indoors.

-Senecio can be grown from either seed or cuttings.
-Seeds prefer warm temperatures and constant moisture to germinate.
-Cuttings are easier and faster.
-Cut during the growing season, from early spring to fall.
-Root in sandy soil, in containers.
+Senecio can be grown from seeds or cuttings.
+Seeds germinate best in warm temperatures and constant moisture.
+Using cuttings is the easier and faster method of propagating these plants.
+Take cuttings during the growing season, from early spring to fall.
+Root in sandy soil or containers.

 Learn more at How to Grow and Care for Senecio.